P2P.ie

 “We eased off him a bit, but he was still in work.
 If we were to give him a complete break he’d be a nightmare to ride.
 My son David rides him out every day and he’d be on the deck,” he laughed.
 “He really is a character.”

-Christie added that Winged Leader is currently in great form and is expected to be ready to return to action in the coming weeks, although his next appearance is unlikely to come in the North.
+Christie added that Winged Leader is currently in great form and is expected to be ready to return to action in the coming weeks, although his next appearance is unlikely to come in the north.

-“In a couple of weeks he should be ready to run again, but the track at Tyrella or Kirkistown wouldn’t really suit him.
+“In a couple of weeks he should be ready to run again, but the tracks at Tyrella or Kirkistown wouldn’t really suit him.
 We’ll probably look at travelling south for one or two runs before heading to Farmacaffley at the end of February.”

 While Winged Leader is versatile in terms of ground, Christie stressed that track configuration is now a key factor.